giacbrd/ShallowLearn/README.rst

 Any model can be serialized and de-serialized with the two methods ``save`` and ``load``.
 They overload the `SaveLoad <https://radimrehurek.com/gensim/utils.html#gensim.utils.SaveLoad>`_ interface of Gensim, so it is possible to control the cost on disk usage of the models, instead of simply *pickling* the objects.
+The original interface also allows to use compression on the serialization outputs.

-``save`` can create multiple files with names prefixed by the name given to the serialized model.
+``save`` may create multiple files with names prefixed by the name given to the serialized model.

 .. code:: python